 The Hispanic community has continued to grow in relative numbers, but has remained largely unrepresented and disengaged from City politics.
 Mina Diaz, is a longtime activist and founder of Diaz & Loera Centro Latino in Vallejo, a multi-service community center.
 Mina ran for a council seat in 2016 and lost by a narrow margin.

 The Filipino community by contrast has been well organized and very successful in electing political candidates.
-They boast four of the seven current Councilmembers, one of whom is up for re-election.
-Incumbent council candidate Jess Malgapo is a former naval commander whose background exemplifies the parallel institutional development within a community network.
-A Times Herald profile of the candidate ahead of the 2011 election reads as follows:
+Going into the 2018 election cycle they boasted four of the seven sitting Councilmembers, three of whom ran on the JumpStart Vallejo slate of candidates.
+Incumbent council candidate Jess Malgapo was a former naval commander whose background exemplified the parallel institutional development within a community network.
+A Times Herald profile of the candidate ahead of the 2011 election read as follows:

 “Malgapo lists his primary political experience as serving as a campaign manager and fundraiser for friend Councilman Hermie Sunga.
 He has also held lead positions in organizations like the Filipino-American Chamber of Commerce, the Vallejo Veterans Memorial Building Council and President of the Filipino American Retired, United States Armed Forces Association.”

 The African American community has also been politically active, often through church groups or social organizations like black sororities.
 They were among the strong supporters of former Mayor Osby Davis and the former Superintendent of the public school district Ramona Bishop.
-They also play a prominent role in the newly chartered Community Democratic Club, which has been opening it’s meetings by welcoming those who oppose planks of the Democratic Party platform like support for gay marriage and legal access to cannabis.
+Hakeem Brown won a seat on the Council in 2018 with the top vote total.
+They also play a prominent role in the recently chartered Community Democratic Club, which has been opening it’s meetings by welcoming those who oppose planks of the Democratic Party platform like support for gay marriage and legal access to cannabis.
 Members of the black community have also been highly visible in the dominionist movement, which we turn to next.

 Dominionist Church Network